 Who/what inspires you?

 I get a lot of inspiration from watching riders who have their own unique, effortless riding style, whether it’s on a mountain bike, skis or BMX.
-I’ve been watching a lot of Brandon Semenuk and Rupert Walker creations and like how it stands apart from other mountain bike edits with how creative they are.
+I’ve been watching a lot of Brandon Semenuk and Rupert Walker creations and like how they stand apart from other mountain bike edits with how creative they are.
 I also like to watch a good World Cup Vital Raw as it always gets me excited to get out on my bike.

 What are your thoughts on the shift in media over the past few years moving from physical formats likee magazines and DVD’s to internet only based content?

-I think that it’s great with how many high quality edits and articles you can watch and access for free which are only a click away, however I still believe nothing beats reading through a mag which is full of rad content which you can physically pick up and flick through.
+I think that it’s great with how many high quality edits and articles you can watch and access for free which are only a click away, however I still believe nothing beats reading through a mag which is full of rad content you can physically pick up and flick through.

 What do you enjoy doing when you’re not riding?